rackerlabs/support-how-to/content/rackspace-email/email-migration-services.md

 -   Can be accessed from any Internet browser
 -   24x7 ***Fanatical Support***<sup>&reg;</sup> provided by a team of email experts

-Note: Current customers seeking to upgrade to our Office 365 solution should review [Rackspace Email and Microsoft Exchange upgrade to Office 365 FAQ](/how-to/rackspace-email-and-microsoft-exchange-upgrade-to-office-365-faq/) for questions and instructions on the process.
+**Note:** Current customers seeking to upgrade to Office 365 should review [Rackspace Email and Microsoft Exchange upgrade to Office 365 FAQ](/how-to/rackspace-email-and-microsoft-exchange-upgrade-to-office-365-faq/) for questions and instructions on the process.

-#### Option 2: Assisted migration
+#### Assisted migration

 Assisted migrations are ideal for companies that need help consulting, planning, and scheduling a migration project.
 Our assisted migration